-2 2
+1 [5340] 2

-Figure 9-xyzcz—Quiet Time Period Setup
+Figure 9-xyzcz—

-The Control field of values 0 indicate the Quiet Time Content is for Quiet Time Period Setup operation.
+Quiet Time Content subfield format in Quiet Time Period Setup subtype

+Th

-The Quiet Duration field is set to duration, expressed in TUs, no larger than the value indicated in the Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA.
+The Quiet Period Duration field is set to the duration of the quiet time period, [5340] a one octet field with resolution of 32 micro seconds, which is no larger than the value indicated in the Quiet Period Interval subtype field of the Quiet Time Period Request subtype sent by the requester HE STA.

-The Vendor Specific Service ID field indicates a specified operation, and the HE STA supporting it can transmit frames.
-The Vendor Specific Service ID field contains a public unique identifier assigned by the IEEE.
+The [3041] Service Specific Identifier ID field indicates a peer-to-peer operation, and the HE STA supporting it can transmit frames.
+Value for the [3041] Service Specific Identifier ID field contains an identifier assigned by the peer-to-peer applications.

 Instruction to the editor: revised 9.4.2.242.2 of draft 1.3 (after applying the changes with 693r5)